Redefining Sex, Gender, and The Body Itself

 For sexologists, solving the crisis was simple.
 Just close your eyes.
 Feel the world as one of definable boundaries.
 Feel the body that does not conform.
 Pick a category.
 Pick up your scalpel and your suture.
 Fix the body.

 So at its core, the resultant differentiation between sex and gender freed gender from sex.
 And that meant we may freely modify the body to enforce gender upon it.
 So when intersex children are born, we do just that.
 We mutilate them without their knowledge or permission.
 We tell them how they must dress, how they must act, the kind of person they must marry.
 We tell them, if they do this, society will love them.
 Their heterosexual spouse will love them.
 And in fact, we do this to each and every baby born.
 We write on their birth certificate what gender they must perform.
-We tell them its essential to their very being.
+We tell them it is essential to their very being.

 And when I, a trans person, suggest that I was actually born a woman, we modify the birth certificate to say that all along, I was truly a natural woman.
 That my very essence is somehow of woman.
 And just as intersex babies are shuffled through hospital rooms as an essential and natural gender is imposed onto them by scalpel and suture, so too am I shuffled through medical rooms as a doctor, a therapist, an endocrinologist, and whomever else evaluate my gender essence.
 So that they can say, “I’m sorry to tell you, but you have gender dysphoria.”
 So that I can then say, “Why did I have to be born wrong?”
 So that my doctor can say, “Don’t worry.
 Before you know it, you’ll be as natural as any other woman.”